Skip to main content

 Under option 1 we would run Concourse on EC2 instances, either in each environment or as a central management cluster.
 This is how the GOV.UK Pay team runs Concourse, and we would be able to crib a lot of code from them to get started.

-We immediately dismissed this option because EC2 is not a service we use elsewhere on GOV.UK, and we would have to do a lot of work to build out and maintain the Concourse infrastructure in comparison to running it in Kubernetes.
+We immediately dismissed this option because EC2 is not a service we use directly elsewhere.
+We would have to do a lot of work to build out and maintain the Concourse infrastructure in comparison to running it in Kubernetes.

 Option 2: Concourse on Kubernetes in a management cluster